-Spanish bayonet is an erect, woody evergreen shrub that produces large (1-3 feet) terminal panicles of showy white flowers.
+Spanish bayonet (Yucca aloifolia) is an erect, woody evergreen shrub that produces large (1-3 feet) terminal panicles of showy white flowers.
 Individual blooms are six-parted, bell-shaped and droop downward.
 They are often tinged with purple.
 Leaves are long, dark green and linear to lanceolate in shape.
 They are stiff and sharply tipped.

 Family: Agavaceae (Century plant family)

 Native range: Nearly throughout, but mostly in coastal counties

 To see where natural populations of Spanish bayonet have been vouchered, visit www.florida.plantatlas.usf.edu.

 Soil: Well-drained, sandy soils

 Propagation: Seeds, division*